 Turn Initiation: Pretty quick edge to edge if you have mastered the fundamentals of good edge to edge transitioning.
 It can turn when you need it.
-Mid to wide radius turns have a good feel to them and they feel more lively than the older flat to rocker models.
+Mid to wide radius turns have a good feel to them.
+And they feel more lively than the older flat to rocker models.

 Flex: Med/Stiff and it’s not really a butter and play around the mountain kind of board.
-Still the rocker in the tail and nose don’t make it impossible but it favors the strong rider when it comes to a butter.
+Still, the rocker in the tail and nose don’t make it impossible but it favors the strong rider when it comes to a butter.

-Edge Hold: Mid level edge hold.
+Edge Hold: Mid-level edge hold.
 It can hold in harder snow but it’s not a confident hold like some boards offered.
 It’s better in medium to powdery conditions.

 Powder: This board can float in powder with the extra rocker in the nose and the set back binding.
-If you live for powder you will find that this can float almost as well as a dedicated pow board.
+If you live for the powder you will find that this can float almost as well as a dedicated pow board.

 Carving: When it comes to carving the Barretta prefers that you ride it set back over the camber.
 The more centered you get the more you move away from the camber and it doesn’t engage as much.
 That being said you can carve.
 It’s not a springy bowed out camber carve but it’s got some fun under the feet and it makes carving enjoyable.